 songs are to be God-centred

-The aim is to purposefully lead people into expressing themselves directly to God, in songs that clearly focus on recognition of His awesome power and very being.
+The aim of worship in church is to lead people into a place where they can express themselves directly to God, in songs that clearly focus on recognition of His awesome power and very being.

 Songs are not to be me-centred.

-Should there be mention of ‘my’ problems, ‘my’ failures, ‘my’ needs etc, these need to be superseded by the praise statements of God’s ability, love, power and faithfulness in all circumstances.
+Should there be mention in a song of ‘my’ problems, ‘my’ failures, ‘my’ needs etc, these need to be superseded by the praise statements of God’s ability, love, power and faithfulness in all circumstances.

 Songs as Prayers

 There are songs that are prayers – as in some psalms – that may speak about a person and a personal relationship with God.

 These are biblically valid, though they may not always fit the God-focus we are seeking for praise and worship.

 There is a place for these . . .

 – and this is where sensitivity to the flow of a service comes in.